10 Types of Conveyor Belt Safety Protection Devices

-Conveyor Belts (commonly used in mining, ports, power plants, chemical industry, and other fields) are core equipment for material conveying.
+Conveyor belts (commonly used in mining, ports, power plants, chemical industry, and other fields) are core equipment for material conveying.
 However, during operation, they are prone to equipment damage or safety accidents due to faults such as deviation, slipping, overload, and tearing.
 Therefore, targeted safety protection devices must be equipped, which can be divided into 10 categories by function.
 Note: A summary table is provided at the end of the article for quick overview.

 I. Belt Deviation Protection Devices